 Edward (Ted) O'Byrne.
 Mr. O'Byrne has been appointed Chief Investment Officer in January 2011.
 Previously he held the position of Head of Portfolio Management overseeing aircraft trading, OEM relationships and portfolio management activities.
-He also currently serves as Chairman of the Board of AerCap's subsidiary AerVenture.
 Mr. O'Byrne joined AerCap in July 2007 as Vice President of Portfolio Management and Trading.
 Prior to joining AerCap, he worked as Airline Marketing Manager at Airbus North America and later as Director, Sales Contracts for Airbus Leasing Markets in Toulouse, France.
 Mr. O'Byrne received his MBA from the University of Chicago Booth School of Business and his BA from EuroMed in France.